acenet-arc/git-collaboration/_episodes/11-Pages.md

 content that exceeds the capabilities of Wiki pages.

 GitHub, GitLab.com and Bitbucket offer hosting pages directly from a Git repository.
-Whey you create a repository with the name `<username>.github.io`, the content of that repository will be available under "https://<username>.github.io".
+When you create a repository with the name `<username>.github.io`, the content of that repository will be available under "https://&lt;username&gt;.github.io".
-Other repositories can be set serve pages under "https://<username>.github.io/<reponame>".
+Other repositories can be set serve pages under "https://&lt;username&gt;.github.io/&lt;reponame&gt;".

 The same methodology applies to GitLab and Bitbucket with the `<username>.gitlab.io` and `<username>.bitbucket.io` domains respectively.
 GitHub and GitLab also